-These factors are simple to understand, easy to measure, and can add more value to any organisation that is willing to put them into practice.
+These factors are simple to understand, easy to measure, and can add more value to any organization that is willing to put them into practice.

-The food we eat defines us; and as they say, garbage in, garbage out.
+The food we eat defines us; and as they say, garbage in garbages out.
 Whatever we consume determines whether our output will be greater or less; hence, by being conscious of our physical bodies and diet, we set the pace for performance and productivity.

 Other than having a balanced diet, employees need to engage in exercise to remain active and alert at all times.
 When the body is tired and obese, you cannot work efficiently; you tend to sleep more, eat more, and even procrastinate more.

-Employers ought to create an environment where workers go for team building activities and engage in games and other activities that contribute to their overall wellbeing.
-Eating well gives you more energy, and it becomes even better when you are physically fit since you deliver more quality service to an organisation.
+Employers ought to create an environment where workers go for team building activities and engage in games and other activities that contribute to their overall well-being.
+Eating well gives you more energy, and it becomes even better when you are physically fit since you deliver more quality service to an organization.